NEVER MISS A TRAVEL DEAL

 Before riding on the back of an animal such as horse, mule or donkey

-Before riding on the back of a horse, mule or donkey match your size to that of the animal and ensure that your weight is evenly balanced when riding.
+Before riding on the back of a horse, mule, or donkey, match your size to that of the animal and ensure that your weight is evenly balanced.

 Speak up!

-If you see during your travels an animal in distress, make a note of the date, time and location as well as the type and number of animals involved and report it to a local authority or charity such as Born Free.
-Take a photo and/or videos as proof.
-Share your story with friends and family, on social media.
+If you see an animal in distress during your travels, note the date, time, and location, as well as the type and number of animals involved, and report it to a local authority or charity such as Born Free.
+Take a photo and/or video as proof.
+Share your story with friends and family on social media.

-March 3 marks UN World Wildlife Day – a day dedicated to celebrating and raising awareness of the world’s wild animals and plants.
+March 3 marks UN World Wildlife Day, dedicated to celebrating and raising awareness of the world’s wild animals and plants.

-I hope this article will make you think twice next time you are going on vacation and try to avoid visiting placed where wild animals are held and be a more animal friendly traveler and still enjoy your vacation.
-Responsible wildlife tourism can contribute positively to local economic development, biodiversity, and ecosystem and wildlife conservation
+I hope this article will make you think twice next time you go on vacation.
+Avoid visiting places where wild animals are held, be a more animal-friendly traveler, and still enjoy your holiday.
+Responsible wildlife tourism can contribute positively to local economic development, biodiversity, and ecosystem and wildlife conservation.

 Want to learn more about other sustainable destinations or tips?
-Check out section sustainable travel.
+Check out the section on sustainable travel.

 Related Posts